niylii/Learning_low-level_programming_with_hubby./00x08-recursion/README.md

 # RECURSION

-This repository takes recursion a bit more seriously.
-It is a programming technique where a function calls itself to solve a problem, breaking it down into smaller subproblems.
+This repository takes recursion a bit more seriously. which is basically a programming technique where a function calls itself to solve a problem, breaking it down into smaller subproblems.

 ### Key Components
 * **Base Case**: Condition to stop recursion.